goetas/twital/doc/tags/use.rst

 The Twital instruction for Twig ``use`` tag is ``t:use`` node.

-This is a fature that allow horizontal reuse of templates.
+This is a fature that allows a/the horizontal reuse of templates.
-To learn more about it you can read the official documentation.
+To learn more about it, you can read the official documentation.

-Let's see how it works:
+Let's see how does it work:

 .. code-block:: xml+jinja